 Section C: Physics

-31. Choose the correct option from the below which explains the reason for us to perceive the day sky as blue.
+31: Choose the correct option which explains the reason for us to perceive the day sky as blue.

 The correct answer is A. As sunlight passes through the atmosphere, shorter wavelengths, such as blue are scattered more than other colors .
 This is known as Rayleigh scattering, where the shorter wavelength blue light is scattered in all directions by the fine particles in the atmosphere, making the sky appear blue.

-32. Assertion (A): A point object is placed at a distance of 26 cm from a convex mirror of focal length 26 cm.
-The image will not form at infinity.
-Reason (R): For above given system the equation f1=v1+u1 gives v=∞.
 The correct option is C. A is true but R is false.
 The assertion is true because a convex mirror always forms a virtual image behind the mirror, and it cannot form an image at infinity.
-The reason is false because the focal length of a convex mirror is positive, and the calculation using the mirror formula does not result in
+The reason is false because the focal length of a convex mirror is positive, and the calculation using the mirror formula does not result in v=∞.

 A. The optical instrument is a concave lens.